Permissionless-Software-Foundation/bch-js-examples/applications/wallet/README.txt

 "mainnet" network.
-For wallet testing purposes, by using the testnet network, change the following line of code in EACH AND EVERY .js file in the applications/wallet directories:
-`const NETWORK = 'mainnet'
-should be changed to:
-'const NETWORK = 'testnet'
+For wallet testing purposes, by using the testnet network, change the following line of code in EACH AND EVERY .js file in the applications/wallet directories: const NETWORK = 'mainnet' should be changed to: const NETWORK = 'testnet'

 If you wish to fund your newly created testnet wallet (following the steps above), you can go to: